You’re a Naughty Boy, Fawlty

 then do something violent,

-we’re on the cusp, so grab your stick,
+we’re on the cusp, so tote your stick,

 parry, hit, slap, thrust,